How to Visit Caicos Conch Farm in Turks and Caicos

-I love conch.
-For me, the spiral-shaped shell with its glossy, hot pink interior is a symbol of the Caribbean and easily prompts me to daydream of white sandy beaches, palm trees and pretty cocktails.
+I’m not alone in my love of conch shells.
+The spiral-shaped Queen Conch shell with its glossy, hot pink interior is a symbol of the Caribbean and easily prompts me to daydream of white sandy beaches, palm trees and pretty cocktails.
+In case you’re wondering how to pronounce “conch” the pronunciation sounds like “conk”

-So when I heard that Providenciales in the Turks & Caicos Islands was home to the Caicos Conch Farm, the world’s only commercial conch farm, I was keen to learn more about this beguiling mollusk.
+So when I heard that Providenciales in the Turks and Caicos Islands was home to the world’s first and only commercial conch farm, I was keen to learn more about this beguiling mollusk.
 I was even hoping they’d serve an appetizer or two.
 But I was in for a few surprises.

 Here’s where Caicos Conch Farm comes in.
 Since 1984, they’ve been farming conch in order to meet demand in a sustainable way.
 Farm raised conch are not designated endangered.
 Our tour began with a biology lesson on the life cycle of the Caribbean Queen Conch and the technology used at the Caicos Conch Farm from collection of the egg mass through hatching, grow-out and harvesting as an adult.
 Then we headed outdoors to see the farming operation first hand.